Kong/docs.konghq.com/app/konnect/gateway-manager/backup-restore.md

 ---

 Use [decK](/deck/latest/installation/) to back up and restore
-{{site.konnect_short_name}}'s runtime group configuration.
+{{site.konnect_short_name}}'s control plane configuration.

-With `deck dump`, decK generates state files for each runtime group, which act as snapshots of the runtime group's configuration at that point in time.
+With `deck dump`, decK generates state files for each control plane, which act as snapshots of the control plane's configuration at that point in time.
-If a runtime group's configuration is ever corrupted, you can then use these snapshots to restore your runtime group, or bring up another runtime group with the same configuration.
+If a control plane's configuration is ever corrupted, you can then use these snapshots to restore your control plane, or bring up another control plane with the same configuration.

 Review the list of [entities managed by decK](/deck/latest/reference/entities/) to see what can be backed up.